-Illinois Environmental Protection Agency Illinois Environmental Protection Agency Bureau of Water Bureau of Water Compliance Assurance Section, Mail Code 19 Attn: Bob Mosher, Water Quality Standards 1021 North Grand Avenue East 1021 North Grand Avenue East P.O.
-Box 19276 P.O.
-Box 19276 Springfield, IL 62794-9276 Springfield, IL 62794-9276
+Illinois Environmental Protection Agency Bureau of Water Compliance Assurance Section, Mail Code 19 1021 North Grand Avenue East Illinois Environmental Protection Agency Bureau of Water Attn: Bob Mosher, Water Quality Standards 1021 North Grand Avenue Eact P.O.
+Box 19276 1021 North Grand Avenue East P.O.
+Box 19276 Springreid, IL 62794-9276 Springfield, IL 62794-9276

 3. Toxicity Assessment - Should the review of the results of the biomonitoring program indicate a significant baseline shift in toxicity, the IEPA may require that the Permittee prepare a plan for toxicity reduction evaluation and identification.
-This plan shall be developed in accordance with Toxicity Reduction Evaluation Guidance for Municipal Wastewater Treatment Plants, EPA/833B-99/002, and shall include an evaluation to determine which chemicals have a potential for being discharged in the plant wastewater, a monitoring program to determine their presence or absence and to identify other compounds which are not being removed by treatment, and other measures as appropriate.
-The Permittee shall submit to the IEPA its plan for toxicity reduction evaluation within ninety (90) days following notification by the IEPA.
-The Permittee shall implement the plan within ninety (90) days or other such date as contained in a notification letter received from the IEPA.
+This plan shall be developed in accordance with Toxicity Reduction Evaluation Guidance for Municipal Wastewater Treatment Plants, plant wastewater, a monitoring program to determine their presence or absence and to identify other compounds which are not being removed by treatment, and other measures as appropriate.
+The Permittee shall submit to the IEPA its plan for toxicity ninety (90) days or other such date as contained in a notification by the IEPA.